Relaxation oscillator: General concept

 The inverting input and the output of the comparator are linked by a series RC circuit.
 Because of this, the inverting input of the comparator asymptotically approaches the comparator output voltage with a time constant RC.
 At the point where voltage at the inverting input is greater than the non-inverting input, the output of the comparator falls quickly due to positive feedback.

 This is because the non-inverting input is less than the inverting input, and as the output continues to decrease, the difference between the inputs gets more and more negative.
 Again, the inverting input approaches the comparator's output voltage asymptotically, and the cycle repeats itself once the non-inverting input is greater than the inverting input, hence the system oscillates.

 Example: Differential equation analysis of a comparator-based relaxation oscillator

 Transient analysis of a comparator-based relaxation oscillator.

-$\, \!
-V_+$ is set by $\, \!
-V_{\rm out}$ across a resistive voltage divider:
+$V_+$ is set by $V_\text{out}$ across a resistive voltage divider: